nytimes/rd-blender-docker/README.md

 - Add the image to this README in the [Docker tags](#docker-tags) section
 - PR your change and if everything is builds we will deploy it Docker Hub

-> This repository is maintained by the Research & Development team at The New York Times and is not an official product.
+> This repository is maintained by the Research & Development team at The New York Times and is provided as-is for your own use.
 For more information about R&D at the Times visit [rd.nytimes.com](https://rd.nytimes.com)